vtex/vtex-courses/courses/service-course/02_boilerplate/en.md

 ## Dependencies

 For this course, this app has a dependency on the `events-example` app.
-The `events-example` app, when linked to your account and workspace, is responsable for providing events examples.
+The `events-example` app, when linked to your account and workspace, is responsible for providing events examples.
 Over the course, as we approach the events topic, there will be a more complete overview of the `events-example` app.

 ## Getting started